murraju/knife-hadoop/README.md

 This is a Chef Knife plugin for Hadoop.
 This plugin gives knife the ability to provision, list, and manage Hadoop for Operators.

+Version 0.0.6

+Sqlite by default for the DB

 Version 0.0.5

+PostgreSQL and SQlite

 Features: